vvaraldi/Inspection_Rando_Orford/README.md

 To do:

 Priority 1
+1 - Simplification des pages :
+        - remove filters in the history "Type"

+Priority 2
 0 - Summarize for one track all incident
-1 - remove filters in the history "Type"
-2 - Add a link to infraction sur la page tableau de bord 3 - Clicking on Public should open a new sheet

-Priority 2
 1 - If Admin user, in a modal view in the dashboard, user can click on trail status to switch it to open in the current inspection
 3 - Créer un système de notifications plus sophistiqué lorsqu'une inspection est ajoutée